What You Need to Know About Medicare Supplements

 The cost is the most attractive element of the plan.
 Make sure you talk with an agent about the potential costs associated with Part B excess charges.
 You may be able to estimate your annual charges under this line to help you decide if the premium savings are worth it.

 Of the three plans, Plan F has remained the winner for many years.
 But Plan F became no longer available to new recipients of Medicare.
 After January 1, 2020, Plan G and Plan N are now recommended by insurance carriers to be more competitive for their rate stability.

 Why Plan F Has Been the Most Popular Selling Plan for Decades

 Before Plan F was changed in January 2020, it was the most popular plan among all seniors.
 This made sense because it offered the most coverage among supplement plans.
 With this comprehensive coverage comes the most peace of mind available to Medicare recipients.
 Baby Boomers could easily be covered in any situation.

 Finally, the high-deductible option was great for some recipients.
-Those who opted into this could get the same coverage for a lower premium, but would need to be responsible for a $2,370.00 deductible.
+Those who opted into this could get the same coverage for a lower premium but would need to be responsible for a $2,800.00 deductible.
 Those who opted into this must reach the deductible before full Plan F coverage kicks in.

 What Happened to Plan F?

 Medicare Supplement Plan F is no longer available to those newly eligible for Medicare.
 Why was the most popular Medicare Supplement phased out?
 This decision was made by Congress in an effort to lower government spending.
-Plan F covers the Part B deductible, which is what Congress want to eliminate.
+Plan F covers the Part B deductible, which is what Congress wants to eliminate.
 This also applies to Plan C, which also covers the Part B deductible.

 According to the authors of the legislation, doctor’s visits under Medicare are often abused.
 When Medicare recipients pay the Part B deductible, they will be more aware of medical costs and think twice about overusing those services.
 Who knows if this theory is true, but thankfully the Part B deductible is relatively small, and won’t significantly affect a senior’s annual budget.